openvinotoolkit/open_model_zoo/demos/common/python/openvino/model_zoo/model_api/adapters/ovms_adapter.md

 - `<model_name>` - name of the target model (the one specified by `model_name` parameter in the model server startup command)
 - `<model_version>` *(optional)* - version of the target model (default: latest)

- Assuming that model server runs on the same machine as the demo, exposes gRPC service on port 9000 and serves model called `my_model`, the value of `-m` parameter would be:
+ Assuming that model server runs on the same machine as the demo, exposes gRPC service on port 9000 and serves model called `model1`, the value of `-m` parameter would be:

-- `localhost:9000/models/my_model` - requesting latest model version
+- `localhost:9000/models/model1` - requesting latest model version
-- `localhost:9000/models/my_model:2` - requesting model version number 2
+- `localhost:9000/models/model1:2` - requesting model version number 2

 ## See Also